gregorias/pc-setup/setup.md

 1. Change mouse scroll direction (scrolling up should go up).
    1. Open Mouse system preferences.
    1. Change scroll direction.
-1. Switch (CTRL/FN) and (option/⌘) keys on the built-in keyboard.
-I like it when the CTRL is the left-most button and the alt-equivalent is the one left of space.
+1. Switch ⌃, fn, ⌥, ⌘ keys on the built-in keyboard.
    1. [Guide](https://howchoo.com/mac/mac-remap-fn-to-ctrl#open-keyboard-settings-in-system-preferences).
+   2. On MacBook Pro M1 I have the following setup: ⌃, ⌘, fn, ⌥.
+Ctrl is the leftmost button.
+Alt-equivalent is the rightmost. fn is at the most awkward spot.
 1. Install [Rectangle][rectangle] for convenient window management.
    1. Download and install the app.
    2. Provide my pro license key (the pro version can sync my config in iCloud).